davxiao/cdk-typescript-demo/README.md

 This demo is written in Typescript, it creates a ECS Fargate cluster in one of your existing VPCs.

-Expected time to complete: 15 minutes
+Time to finish: 15 minutes

 ## Reference